top of page

 Anyone with a Facebook page for their business can easily create custom offers that can be redeemed online or in-store.
 The in-store redemption option is great for local businesses looking to drive incremental foot traffic.

 The bigger challenge is getting the message out there for enough people to see.
-Facebook is a pay-to-play platform so most organic posts and even offers will go relatively unnoticed unless they're supported with advertising dollars.
+Facebook is a pay-to-play platform, so most organic posts and custom offers will go relatively unnoticed unless they're supported with advertising dollars.

 Of course, Facebook makes this extremely easy to do on their platform with their "boost" option.
 Selecting the correct targeting options is the most important element here to ensure that you're showing only to those people most likely to redeem the offer and visit your store.

 As a best practice, we recommend offers be something along the lines of 20% off burgers this weekend only.
-This has a significant enough discount, it's featuring a top-selling product and it has a clear expiration.
-Some might be worried about discounting a top-seller but this is a mechanism to get foot-traffic in the door as their likely to buy more than just a burger.
+This has a significant enough discount, it's featuring a top-selling product, and it has a clear expiration.
+Some might be worried about discounting a top-seller, but this is a mechanism to get foot-traffic in the door as they're likely to buy more than just a burger.
 The expiration is key to drive urgency.
 People need to come in this weekend or they'll miss out on the offer.

 Lastly, don't provide offers too frequently.
 This encourages customers to wait until there is an offer to come into the store.
 We've found that once per month is about as frequent as most retailers will want to offer promotional pricing.